Sandhyakp-data/Sandhyakp-data/README.md

 👋 Hi there, I'm Sandhya!

-🎯 Power BI Developer | Senior Data Engineer @Lowe's | 3+ Years of Experience
+🎯 Power BI Developer | Senior Data Analyst @Lowe's | 3+ Years of Experience

 🔍 I'm passionate about transforming raw data into meaningful dashboards and insights using Power BI, SQL, and Excel.
 I specialize in creating scalable data models, automation pipelines, and interactive visualizations that support data-driven decisions.